Academic Appeals Procedures

 What happens when you receive my appeal?

-Once we have received enough information and documentation from you to support your appeal, your application will be assessed by the Chair of Academic Senate, or nominee, and appeals that establish valid grounds as stipulated in clause (11) of the Academic Appeals Procedures will be accepted and referred for consideration by the Committee within ten (10) working days of that decision.
+Complete applications are then assessed by the Chair of Academic Senate (or nominee) and appeals that establish valid grounds as stipulated in clause (11) of the Academic Appeals Procedures, will be accepted and referred for consideration by the Academic Appeals and Integrity Committee (AAIC) within ten (10) business days of the Chair’s decision.

-Where the Chair determines that the application has failed to establish valid grounds, a second independent review is undertaken before the appeal is dismissed (unsuccessful).
-If there is a varying outcome, the appeal will be accepted for consideration by the Academic Appeals and Integrity Committee.
+Where the Chair determines that the application has failed to establish valid grounds of appeal, a second independent review is undertaken, and if the independent review does not support the Chair’s determination, the appeal will progress to the Committee for consideration.

 The Committee will then determine if your appeal is upheld (successful) or dismissed (unsuccessful) and advise you of the outcome.